School Council 2018-2019

 I am sure there will be many more......

 Under class discussion: how to improve the atmosphere in the hall

-Meetings are under way.
-The School Council made 'Pudsey' day lots of fun!
-We raised
+- Children in Need Day - The School Council made 'Pudsey' day lots of fun!
+We raised a £100!

 - Christmas week including a film afternoon, non-uniform day and a Christmas party

 - Winter Olympics Day - dress up, activities and mascot competition

 - World Book day including a 'toast and hot chocolate story time snack, dress up, guess the teacher/book competition